 Sarah Shaw: That’s not bad.
 It’s not like having to sit on the phone and make 20,000 calls a day when people are trying to do PR for themselves.
 That sounds totally reasonable to me.
 You mentioned celebrity gift suites.
 Is that a 100% paid service to be included in the gift suites or gift bags?

 Jordan McAuley: Contact Any Celebrity is an online database of almost every celebrity – there are about 60,000 celebrities in there.
 We include everyone from actors and TV stars and musicians and athletes to politicians, best-selling authors, artists, writers, supermodels; basically everyone who’s a celebrity.
 We give you their best mailing address, their agent, their manager, their publicist, and their charitable cause, which his really interesting.
 If you’re a nonprofit, it’s a no-brainer.
 If you have a product that’s a pet product, you can choose “animals” and it will give you a list of all the celebrities who contribute to animal-related nonprofit causes.
-Obviously they would make sense for you to target with your pet product.
+Obviously, they would make sense for you to target with your pet product.
 We give phone and fax numbers and email addresses for all of the celebrities’ representatives.
-There are a lot of free celebrity address web sites online.
+There are a lot of free celebrity websites online.
 They just give you the basic mailing address and never update them.
 We update our database every day.
 We have a team of researchers.
 We’ll do free research if you can’t find a celebrity who is in our database, like a celebrity who is brand-new and you want to reach them.
 Just drop us an email and we’ll research their contact information.
 If you find a celebrity’s contact information has become outdated, we’ll research it.
 If you do a mass mailing to hundreds of celebrities and some letters come back to you, we’ll refund your postage.
 You can call us up.
-We have a team of people that answer the phone, unlike most web sites.
+We have a team of people that answer the phone, unlike most websites.
 You can’t get through to anybody anymore!
 The service is really reasonable; it’s only $1 for seven days to try it out.
-If people like it and they stay with it – we’ve have Members who have been with us for years – it’s $29.97 a month.
+If people like it and they stay with it – we have Members who have been with us for years – it’s $29.97 a month.
 It’s pretty affordable for what you get.
-I also want to mention that there are weekly celebrity gifting opportunities, because we were just talking about celebrity gift bags and celebrity gift suites.
-Each week we showcase new celebrity gifting opportunities from all over the country.
-You don’t have to be in L.A. or New York.
-There are celebrity events going on in every city.

 Sarah Shaw: That’s awesome!
 How does one go about deciding and targeting the right celebrities for their product line?
 What do you look for?
 How do you think about that logically?